rivera-lanasm/ScalaFP_Coursera/week2/week2_notes.md

 Previous example of `Rational` class did not have a method to simplify the results from the `add` method
 - we could call a simplify method after any addition operation
-- a better alternative, because it does not necessitate coupling the add method with a simplify whenever the first is called, is to simply simplify the representation of the class when object is constructed
+- a better alternative, because it does not necessitate coupling the add method with a simplify whenever the first is called, is to simply simplify the representation of the class **when object is constructed**
-- Note that in the implementation above `gdc()` is defined as a **private** method, indicating that clients of class, Rational, will not be able to acess this method.
+- Note that in the implementation above `gcd()` is defined as a **private** method, indicating that clients of class, Rational, will not be able to acess this method.

-- not that on the inside of a class, **this** represent the object on which the current method is executed.
-Note that members of a class can also be referencesd with `this.` prefix
+- note that on the inside of a class, **this** represent the object on which the current method is executed.
+- members of a class can also be referenced with `this.` prefix.

 **How to prevent users from instantiating irrational numbers, like 1/0**
 - note the **Require** predefined function
 - if not fulfilled, scala will throw `IllegalArgumentException`
 - besides `require` there is also **assert**

 ```
     val x = sqrt(y)
     assert(x>=0)